Alexei Popyrin: 2024: Canadian Open title, Olympics debut

 At the 2024 Australian Open, he reached the second round but lost to world No. 1, Novak Djokovic.

 At the Qatar Open, he reached the semi-finals defeating wildcard Abdullah Shelbayh, qualifier Hugo Grenier and fourth seed Alexander Bublik.
 He lost to eventual champion and fourth seed Karen Khachanov.

 Popyrin notably defeated the defending champion and sixth seed Andrey Rublev in the second round of the 2024 Monte-Carlo Masters, taking it in straight sets, his second career top 10 win on clay.
 Together with Alex de Minaur, they became the first Australians to reach the third round in Monte Carlo since Lleyton Hewitt and Wayne Arthurs in 2004.

-He made his debut at the 2024 Summer Olympics in Paris where he reached the third round with wins over Nicolás Jarry and Stan Wawrinka.
+The Australian made his debut at the 2024 Summer Olympics, France, where he reached the third round with wins over Nicolás Jarry and Stan Wawrinka.
 He lost to reigning Olympic champion Alexander Zverev.

-Ranked No. 62, he won his first Masters 1000 title at the Canadian Open in Montreal, on his debut at this Masters, replacing a withdrawn player to enter the main draw automatically.
+Ranked No. 62, Popyrin won his first ATP 1000 title at the 2024 Canadian Open, on his debut at this Masters, replacing a withdrawn player to enter the main draw automatically.
 He defeated Tomáš Macháč and upset five top 20 players en route, eleventh seed Ben Shelton, seventh seed Grigor Dimitrov, saving three match points, fourth seed Hubert Hurkacz, Sebastian Korda and fifth seed Andrey Rublev in the final.
 As a result, Popyrin achieved a career high in the top 25 at world No. 23 in the singles rankings on 12 August 2024.
 He became the third Australian player to defeat at least two top 10 players in a Masters 1000 in the same season after Lleyton Hewitt and Nick Kyrgios.

 He became the lowest ranked finalist in men's singles since Harel Levy in 2000 who reached the final as a qualifier.
 He was just the eighth Aussie man to make an ATP 1000 final, and the fourth to win a title, joining Rafter, Philippoussis and Hewitt, while Kyrgios, De Minaur, Jason Stoltenberg and Todd Woodbridge, had all made the finals.

 At the US Open, Popyrin reached the fourth round of a Grand Slam for the first time with an upset over defending champion Novak Djokovic in four sets.
 This marked the first time an Australian has beaten Djokovic at a Grand Slam since Lleyton Hewitt at the 2006 US Open.
 Popyrin lost in four sets to 20th seed Francis Tiafoe.